"Worried sick" might be more than just an expression, study says

 Researchers from Norway found that those that have "health anxiety" had twice the risk of experiencing a heart attack or acute chest pains compared to those who didn't worry as much.

-Over 7,000 people were analyzed in a long-term study wherein the researchers examined the subjects' health over a period of 13 years.
+Over 7,000 people were analysed in a long-term study wherein the researchers examined the subjects' health over a period of 13 years.
 They conducted blood tests, checked blood pressure, and measured their height and weight.
 They also measured the patients' anxiety levels over the course of the study.

 The researchers then found that those who had health anxiety had a 70% higher risk for heart disease.